 It just doesn’t get any easier than hostas!
 They come in many sizes and shades of green, and can fill in a space nicely.
 You can even divide them up every few years (here’s how), which is a great way to get free plants for other parts of your yard.
 They don’t require pruning, weeds don’t phase them, and a few inches of water a week will do the trick.

 It seems as though daylilies can grow just about anywhere, which is why you tend to see them everywhere!
 You can grow them from starts or bulbs, both of which are inexpensive, and they do well in various sun and shade situations.
 Weeds don’t bother them and pests seem to leave them alone, making them a hardy and fuss free plant!

 Don’t miss a post!
 Get this blog delivered by email.
 Subscribe via email here

 If you love purple and blue flowers, the iris is perfect for you!
 You can plant them from bulbs or starts and they will return in full force year after year.
 They aren’t bothered by most pests or weeds, and if you get regular rain that should be all they need to thrive.
 They look great in borders, and will multiply over time, giving you more flowers for free!

-Most herbs are perennials, so if you use fresh herbs often, these are perfect for you!
-Consider adding dill, rosemary, lavender, and other herbs to your garden beds and borders where it will offer color, scent, and come back the following year in full force.
+Quite a few herbs are perennials and look beautiful in a garden bed in addition to being edible!
+I’ve had rosemary growing in a pot for several years now (zone 7).
+So consider adding dill, rosemary, lavender, and other herbs to your garden beds and borders where it will offer color, scent, and come back the following year in full force.
 Most herbs are quite hardy, and just require regular watering.

 One of the only things hydrangeas really need to thrive is sun.
 If you have plenty of sun, try a hydrangea bush in your landscaping plans.
 They come in all sorts of colors, bloom all season, and will return year after year.
 A little light pruning will do the trick, and all you will have left to do is stand back and enjoy the show!